I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol3-setnexteventindex.md

 ---
-UID: NF.dbgeng.IDebugControl3.SetNextEventIndex
+UID: NF:dbgeng.IDebugControl3.SetNextEventIndex
 title: IDebugControl3::SetNextEventIndex method
 author: windows-driver-content
 description: The SetNextEventIndex method sets the next event for the current target by selecting the event from the static list of events for the target, if such a list exists.
 old-location: debugger\setnexteventindex.htm
-old-project: Debugger
+old-project: debugger
 ms.assetid: fbff721a-fdd9-4343-b9a9-92f41fb21ba2
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/10/2018
 ms.keywords: IDebugControl3, IDebugControl3::SetNextEventIndex, SetNextEventIndex
 ms.prod: windows-hardware
 ms.technology: windows-devices